 There has never been a better time to be a brother of Theta Chi.
 Thanks to the hard work and generous donations of over 70 years of alumni, the brotherhood has a beautiful house to call home.
 The renovation was completed in 2013 and includes three new bedrooms, two multipurpose rooms, and a remodeled porch.
 The brotherhood is incredibly grateful for this gift and takes great strides to preserve it for future generations.

 The brothers of our fraternity are involved with many other clubs and organizations around Grounds, including Madison House, the National Alliance on Mental Illness, Club Baseball, Club Basketball, UVA Cheerleading, O-Records, Student Council, and many others.
-Academically, our fraternity consistently scores within the top third of all fraternities, which consistently scores higher than the overall average of UVa students.
+Academically, our fraternity consistently scores within the top third of all fraternities, which consistently scores higher than the overall average of UVA students.

 Our chapter has grown immensely in recent years.
 Our brothers have worked hard to build a fraternity that we are proud of, and we look to build upon that success in the next year as James Childress succeeds me as President in January 2018.